Ria424/developers-animatesdk-docs/Document_object/Document36.md

 #### Description

-Method; converts the selected Stage item(s) to a new symbol.
+Method; Converts the selected Stage item(s) to a new symbol.
 For information on defining linkage and shared asset properties for a symbol, see [Item object](../Item_object/item_summary.md).

 #### Example